msethi13/feature-hunt/Phase_3_Docs/deltaDocument.md

     </tr>
  </table>

 * We have provided functionality to upload images from your local device.
-This gives you the functionality to upload images if you do not have image url.
+This gives you the functionality to upload images if you do not have an image url (Frontend part is pending, can be picked at a later stage).
 <table>
     <tr>
         <th>Phase 3</th>